refayathaque/azure-104-notes/README.md

   - Add a Load balancing rule to hook up all the above mentioned configuration items (& things like Protocol, Port, Backend Port, Frontend IP address, etc.) & get the LB up & running
   - _Standard LB, serving 2 or more Healthy VMs, will be available 99.99% of the time_, Basic LB is _excluded_ from this SLA
 - Session / Client IP affinity
-  - E.g., a company has set up a Load balancer that load balances on port 80 and 443 across 3 VMs, and you have to ensure that the same web server services all clients for each request
+  - E.g., a company has set up a Load balancer that load balances on port 80 & 443 across 3 VMs, & you have to ensure that the same web server services all clients for each request
   - By using source IP affinity, connections that are started from the same client computer go tot he same datacenter endpoint
 - Can have single LB managing traffic for more than 1 app - Since it's possible to create more than 1 public IP on an LB - Would also need to create a new Load balancing rule, this time you would provide a different IP address under "Frontend IP address" - Under _Backend port_, you would set this to something different (if your first rule had 80, then this can have 8080) - Now you can serve _a different app_ running on your VMs using this LB - If you do this your should also set up another Health probe that checks on the new port [e.g, 8080])
 - _Inbound NAT Rule - Under "Settings" - Forwards incoming traffic to a selected IP address & port combination to a specific VM_ (instead of _all_, if in your Backend pools you have Availability Set or VMSS set)